vishalbakshi/gtfsapi/database_queries/README.md

 # database_queries
-This file references/uses the `database.js` script in this repo and requires the `dotenv` package.
+The files in this folder requires the `database.js` script in this repo and requires the `dotenv` package.

 Note: either add the following variables to your `.env` file...
 ```